James Peggs

+James Peggs (January 7, 1793 to January 5, 1850) was the first missionary to be sent out by the English General Baptists Missionary Society in 1821.
+Peggs and William Bampton served in Cuttack, Orissa (present Odisha) in India.

-James Peggs (1793–1850) was an English Baptist missionary and pamphleteer active in British India who played an influential role in the spread of Christianity on the subcontinent.
+Peggs was an English Baptist missionary and pamphleteer active in British India who played an influential role in the spread of Christianity on the subcontinent.
 Along with fellow General Baptist William Bampton, Peggs spent the majority of his career in India, preaching in Cuttack, Orissa to evangelize the local population.
 In his pamphlets, Peggs publicised the practise of Sati- then widespread in Bengal to gather support for further evangelical missionary work among the "pagan" Indian public.
 Peggs also circulated the Pilgrim tax levied on Idolaters going on pilgrimages.

 Biography

 James Peggs, a student of G.B.
 Academy at Wisbeach, offered himself to the General Baptist Missionary Society, for missionary service in 1820.
-With delay in prior designed plans to travel India for missionary service along with William Ward, one of the Serampore Trio, he moved to London in 1820 and obtained acquaintance with British system of education along with Mrs. Bampton, while Bampton acquired some knowledge in Medicine.
+With delay in prior designed plans to travel India for missionary service along with William Ward, one of the Serampore Trio, he moved to London in 1820 and obtained acquaintance with British system of education along with Mrs. Bampton, while Bampton studied medicine.
 He was ordained on 15 May 1821 at Loughborough along with Bampton, attended by William Ward too in the service, and sailed to India on 29 May 1821 along with Ward, Bampton, fellow-missionary, and their wives.